jankstar/MovieCat/README.md

 In the configuration, `minify: false ` can be set if the source code is to be analysed.
 In addition, `useFilenameHashes: false ` can be used to prevent new file names from being generated again and again for the generated assets and, if necessary, to force the server to reload them.

 The server is generated under linux (Azure Cloud) with the command `env GOOS=linux GOARCH=amd64 go build -o server main.go `.
 In the Azure Cloud, the server is then started `/home/site/wwwroot/server`.
+Of course, node.js can also be used.

+(2023/04/01)